ilitvak/Weather-App/README.md

 # Weather-App

-Weather App that helps you find out if it's cold or hot outside.
-Try it today!
+Weather App that uses openweather.org's API to retrieve real-time data about the city of your choice.
+Buzz.js is used to alert users if the temperature is too cold.

 ## Built With

 * HTML5
-* CSS3
+* SCSS compiled to CSS
 * Vanilla JavaScript
 * Open Weather API
-& Buzz.js
+* Buzz.js
 * Love

-## Link To Site

 Screenshots
 -----------